Bretteville-sur-Laize Canadian War Cemetery, France

 Return To Links

 Name: Harry Kenneth Sweeney Rank: Private Service No: F/5207 Service: Lincoln and Welland Regiment, R.C.I.C.
 Date of Birth: November 19, 1920 Place of Birth: Pleasant Lake, Yarmouth Co., NS Date of Enlistment: April 23, 1942 Place of Enlistment: Yarmouth, NS Address At Enlistment: Pleasant Lake, Yarmouth Co., NS Age at Enlistment: 21 Height: 5 feet, 5 inches Weight: 125 lbs.
-Complexion: Dark Eyes: Brown Hair: Black Trade: Farmer Marital Status: Single Religion: Roman Catholic Next of Kin: Mrs. Margaret Sweeney (Mother) Pleasant Lake, Yarmouth Co., NS Date of Death: August 10, 1944 Age at Death: 23 Cemetery: Bretteville-Sur-Laize Canadian War Cemetery (Calvados, France) Grave Reference: XIII.
+Complexion: Dark Eyes: Brown Hair: Black Trade: Farmer Marital Status: Single Religion: Roman Catholic Next of Kin: Mrs. Margaret Sweeney (Mother) Pleasant Lake, Yarmouth Co., NS Date of Death: August 10, 1944 Age at Death: 23 Cemetery: Bretteville-Sur-Laize Canadian War Cemetery (France) Grave Reference: XIII.
 C. 2.
-The 110th name on the WWII list of the Yarmouth War Memorial (Kenneth H. Sweeney on the Yarmouth War Memorial) [Harry Kenneth Sweeny on some official records] Commemorated on page 457 of the Second World War Book of Remembrance Displayed in the Memorial Chamber of the Peace Tower in Ottawa on October 2 Private Sweeney was the son of Harry K. Sweeney and Margaret Sweeney.
-He was the brother of William, Arthur, Francis, Dorothy, Helen, and Margaret Sweeney.
-One brother served overseas as a mechanic with the RCAF.
-He completed school at age fifteen and worked with his father on the family farm until 1939.
-He was employed as a sawmill hand in 1939 and 1940 with Boutlier and Prosser Ltd. in Pleasant Lake.
-From July of 1940 until his enlistment he was self employed in his own business as a bus driver.
-Having enlisted in the Active Force at Yarmouth, NS he was taken on strength with No. 6 District (Halifax) and attached to No. 60 CABTC at Yarmouth for basic training.
-On July 16, 1942 he was transferred to Camp Bordon where he qualified as a driver Class II on February 8, 1943.
-He was taken on strength with Lincoln and Welland Regiment at Aldershot, NS on June 30, 1943 and served in Canada until July 16, 1943.
-He proceeded overseas and disembarked in the United Kingdom at Gouroch on July 22, 1944 and proceeded to France where he disembarked on July 25, 1944.
-Private Sweeney was killed in action while serving in France on August 10, 1944.
-He was initially buried on the west side of the Main Rd near St. Germain le Vassom on August 14, 1944 and reburied in the Bretteville-Sur-Laize Canadian War Cemetery (Calvados, France) Sources and Information: Commonwealth War Graves Commission Veterans Affairs Canada
+The 110th name on the WWII list of the Yarmouth War Memorial (Kenneth H. Sweeney on the Yarmouth War Memorial) [Harry Kenneth Sweeny on some official records] Commemorated on page 457 of the Second World War Book of Remembrance Displayed in the Memorial Chamber of the Peace Tower in Ottawa on October 2 Harry Kenneth Sweeney was the son of Harry Kenneth Sweeney (1887-1955) and Margaret Agnes (McEleney) Sweeney (1889-1973), and the brother of William Henry Sweeney (1916-2002), Dorothy Mildred Sweeney (b.
+1919), Arthur Reginald Sweeney (b.
+1922), Francis Gordon Sweeney (1924-1949), Helen Sweeney and Margaret Sweeney.
+One of his brothers served overseas as a mechanic with the RCAF.
+Harry completed school at age fifteen and worked with his father on the family farm until 1939.
+He was employed as a sawmill hand in 1939 and 1940 with Boutilier and Prosser Ltd. in Pleasant Lake.
+From July of 1940 until his enlistment, he was self- employed in his own business as a bus driver.
+Having enlisted in the Active Force at Yarmouth, NS he was taken on strength with No. 6 District (Halifax) and attached to Camp 60 (No. 60 CABTC or Canadian Army Basic Training Centre) at Yarmouth for basic training.
+On July 16, 1942, he was transferred to Camp Bordon where he qualified as a driver Class II on February 8, 1943.
+He was taken on strength with Lincoln and Welland Regiment at Aldershot, NS on June 30, 1943, and served in Canada until July 16, 1943.
+He proceeded overseas and disembarked in the United Kingdom at Gourock in Scotland on July 22, 1944, and proceeded to France where he disembarked on July 25, 1944.
+Private Harry Kenneth Sweeney was killed in action while serving in France on August 10, 1944, Age 23.
+He was initially buried on the west side of the Main Rd near Saint-Germain-le-Vasson in Calvados, Normandy on August 14, 1944, and reburied in the Bretteville-Sur-Laize Canadian War Cemetery.
+His name is also listed on a family grave marker at Mountain Cemetery in Yarmouth, Nova Scotia.

 Harry Kenneth Sweeney